mendix/docs/content/en/docs/control-center/apps.md

 ## 9 Deactivating and Deleting Apps {#deactivate-delete-apps}

 If you select one or more apps via the checkboxes in the table, a context menu can appear at the bottom of the screen with options for deactivating apps and deleting an app.

-{{% alert color="info" %}}
-Deleting and deactivating apps is currently not supported for licensed apps or apps that are not running on Mendix Cloud.
-Therefore, you do not see these options on the **Mendix Cloud** tab or on the **Other Apps** tab if you select apps that are deployed on a different environment than Mendix Cloud.
-{{% /alert %}}

-{{% alert color="info" %}}
-In the table, you can activate or deactivate up to 100 apps at a time and delete 1 app at a time.
+In the table, you can activate or deactivate up to 100 apps at a time and delete one app at a time.
-{{% /alert %}}

 The consequences of deactivating and deleting an app are as below: